Irek Hamidullin: Militant career

 The Washington Post reported in December 2013 that Hamidullah was one of the several dozen long term captives held in the Bagram Theater Internment Facility who were not citizens of Afghanistan.

 The Washington Post reported the Hamidullah was considered one of the foreigners with the strongest evidence against him, and that the Department of Defense wanted to bring him to the United States, to face charges before a military commission like the controversial Guantanamo military commissions.
 They reported the DoD was planning to try to bring less than ten foreign captives from Afghanistan to the United States to face charges before a military commission.
-Quoting officials who would not put their name on record the Washington Post reported “He’s pretty well-connected in the terrorist world,” and that he had ties to Chechen rebels, and two Afghan opposition militias, and that he had declared he would “return to jihad,” if released.
+Quoting officials who would not put their name on record the Washington Post reported "He's pretty well-connected in the terrorist world," and that he had ties to Chechen rebels, and two Afghan opposition militias, and that he had declared he would "return to jihad," if released.

 The U.S. Congress has restricted the U.S. President from bringing Guantanamo captives to U.S. territory—even those who had been determined not to have been enemy combatants, after all.
 But Congress didn't consider the possibility that captives held outside of Guantanamo might be brought to the US, so the restriction does not apply to them.
 United States Senators Saxby Chambliss and Lindsey Graham argued, instead, that men like Hamidullah should be sent to Guantanamo.

 Human rights scholars and legal experts questioned whether it was appropriate to charge these men before the troubled and largely unprecedented military commission system, when the United States had successfully prosecuted hundreds of terrorists in the regular U.S. civilian justice system.

 Marty Lederman, a Professor at Georgetown University, writing in Just Security, in December 2013, pointed out that, without regard to the speculation over whether he should face charges before a Military Commission, no one had given any indication as to what crime he had committed.

+On 4 November 2014, Hamidullin was indicted by a grand jury on 12 federal charges, and three additional charges were subsequently filed in a superseding indictment.
+On 7 August 2015, he was found guilty on all charges.
+On 3 December 2015, he was sentenced to life in prison plus 30 years without parole.